SS

 Supervisory Adequacy

-"Did I maintain meaningful oversight of AI-generated content throughout the process?"
+"Did I maintain meaningful oversight of AI-generated content throughout?"

 Step 03